Hello everyone! How is it going?

 No.

-Do you remember the flag was the symbol?
+Do you remember that the flag was the symbol?

-So, it gave a message to all citizens evacuating.
+Yes.
+It gave a message to all citizens evacuating.
 It said we are here!
-It is the point the fire is approaching!
+It is the point where the fire is approaching!
 We are going to stop it right here!

 Indeed.
-The Matoi’s duty was to tell everyone the location where the fire was happening and lead citizens to evacuation places.
+The Matoi’s duty was to inform everyone of the location where the fire was happening and lead citizens to evacuation places.
 They trusted him because of the flag swinging.
-It expressed the sign he (with the Matoi flag) was still alive.
+It expressed the sign that he (with the Matoi flag) was still alive.
 It means the fire would be gone there.

-His duty was not yet.
-He also took the commands of the other firefighters working under his feet as the leader.
+His duty was more.
+He also took command of the other firefighters working on the ground as the leader.

 Yes.
 It was an insane but courageous leader who took such suicide missions.